PhishLumos: An Adaptive Multi-Agent System for Proactive Phishing Campaign Mitigation: Experiments

 \textbf{Baselines.} We compared PhishLumos with state-of-the-art content-based detectors: ChatPhishDetector~\cite{DBLP:journals/access/KoideNC24}, Phishpedia~\cite{DBLP:conf/uss/LinLDNCLSZD21}, and VisualPhishNet~\cite{DBLP:conf/ccs/AbdelnabiKF20}.
 These systems primarily rely on accessible webpage content (text, images, logos) to classify individual URLs.
 For PhishLumos, we treat the generation of a valid detection rule for a campaign as a positive classification for the initial URL that triggered the investigation.

 \textbf{Implementation and Reproducibility.} PhishLumos is implemented in Python 3.11.12, using the LangGraph library (v0.4.5) to manage the multi-agent workflow.
 All agents use Azure OpenAI's \texttt{gpt-4.1-2025-04-14} model.
 To ensure deterministic outputs and maximize reproducibility, key hyperparameters were set to fixed values.
 We set a \texttt{temperature} of 0 and a \texttt{seed} of 42 for this purpose.
 Given the deterministic nature of this setup, each experiment was conducted once per input URL.
 For external data gathering, the agents interfaced with the public API of \texttt{urlscan.io}~\cite{urlscanio}.
 All experiments were run on a MacBook Air with an Apple M2 CPU and 24GB of RAM, running macOS Sequoia 15.5.
+To facilitate reproducibility, our research assets---source code, full dataset, agent prompts, and execution logs---are available upon request.

+\textbf{Operational model and scalability.} In deployment, we invoke the LLM agents only for a small set of seed URLs (e.g., Security Operations Center (SOC) triage).
+The generated rules compile to lightweight predicates---regular expressions over domains and paths, IP/ASN filters, and TLS issuer fingerprints---that mail gateways and web proxies can evaluate at line rate.
+This design decouples offline, higher-cost rule synthesis from online, low-cost matching; production systems apply only the rules, not the LLM, to traffic streams.